artsy/hokusai/docs/Getting_Started.md

 hokusai remote env set FOO=bar --staging
 ```

-See [Configuration Options](./Configuration_Options.md) if you want to modify your test environment's configuration.
+See [Configuration Options](./Configuration_Options.md) if you want to modify your staging environment's configuration.

 7) Create the Kubernetes staging environment with `hokusai remote create --staging`